 These buck (step-down) voltage regulators generate lower, user-selectable output voltages from an input voltage range of 4.5 to 24 V. They are switching regulators (also called switched-mode power supplies (SMPS) or DC-to-DC converters) and have a typical (when the output current is several amps) efficiency of approximately 90%, which is much more efficient than linear voltage regulators, especially when the difference between the input and output voltage is large.
 The output voltage defaults to 5 V and can be changed to 3.3 V by jumping 3V3 SEL.

 The regulator has under-voltage and short-circuit protection, and thermal shutdown prevents damage from overheating.
 The board has reverse-voltage protection.

 We offer two versions of these higher-current step-down regulators:

-For lower-current alternatives that operate over a wider input voltage range, consider our D24Vx line of step-down regulators, which are available with fixed output voltages:
+For a lower-current (2.5 A) alternative that operates over a wider input voltage range, consider our newer 5V D24V25F5 step-down regulator.

 Using the Regulator